-Vega is a bright star just 25 light-years from Earth, visible in the summer sky of the Northern Hemisphere.
-The star is part of the constellation Lyra and forms an asterism with the stars Deneb and Altair that is known as the Summer Triangle.
+Vega is a bright star located just 25 light-years from Earth, visible in the summer sky of the Northern Hemisphere.
+The star is part of the constellation Lyra and, with the stars Deneb and Altair, forms an asterism known as the Summer Triangle.

-Because the Earth's axis wobbles, north gradually shifts to different stars over a 26,000-year cycle.
-Vega was the North Star several thousand years ago, and will become the North Star again in about 12,000 years.
+Because the Earth's axis wobbles, our perception of north gradually shifts to different stars over a 26,000-year cycle.
+Vega was the North Star several thousand years ago, and it will regain that status in about 12,000 years.

-Vega is almost directly overhead in mid-northern latitudes on mid-summer nights.
-Also, from mid-northern latitudes such as New York or Madrid, Vega goes below the horizon for only seven hours a day and can be seen on any night of the year.
+Vega is almost directly overhead at midnorthern latitudes on midsummer nights.
+Vega sinks below the horizon for only 7 hours a day and can be seen on any night of the year.

-Farther south, Vega is below the horizon for a longer interval of time, but in Alaska, northern Canada and much of Europe, Vega never sets.
-Vega's location is:
+Farther south, Vega lies below the horizon for a longer period, but in Alaska, northern Canada and much of Europe, Vega never sets.
+The star's location is:

-Because Vega's blue-white light is so bright — it has an apparent magnitude of 0.03 — it features prominently in ancient cultures ranging from the Chinese to the Polynesians to the Hindu.
-Its name comes from the Arabic word waqi, which means "falling" or "swooping."
+Because Vega's blue-white light is so bright — the star has an apparent magnitude of 0.03 — it features prominently in ancient cultures, ranging from the Chinese to the Polynesians to the Hindus.
+Vega's name comes from the Arabic word "waqi," which means "falling" or "swooping."

-The name of Vega and other astronomical targets symbolize the traditional importance of astronomy in Islam, noted one researcher, because following the stars allowed believers to mark the times of prayer and festivals, as well as to find the holy city of Mecca.
+The name of Vega and those of other astronomical targets honor the traditional importance of astronomy in Islam, noted one researcher.
+Following the stars allowed believers to mark the times of prayer and festivals, as well as to find the holy city of Mecca.

-"Thus hundreds of stars and constellations have Arabic names, such as Altair, Deneb, Vega and Rigel," wrote Nidhal Guessoum, a professor of physics and astronomy at the American University of Sharjah in the United Arab Emirates in a 2013 Nature article.
+"Thus, hundreds of stars and constellations have Arabic names, such as Altair, Deneb, Vega and Rigel," wrote Nidhal Guessoum, an astrophysicist at the American University of Sharjah in the United Arab Emirates, in a 2013 article published in the journal Nature.

-In more modern times, Vega was the first star to be photographed, other than the sun.
-Astronomers captured the image through the daguerreotype process at Harvard Observatory, using a 15-inch refractor, on July 16-17, 1850.
+In modern times, Vega was the first star to be photographed, other than the sun.
+Astronomers captured the image through the daguerreotype process at Harvard College Observatory, using a 15-inch (38 centimeters) refractor, on July 16-17, 1850.

-The star also was chosen for the first spectrographic image; in 1872, Henry Draper was the first to break down Vega's light to show the various elements that make up the star.
+The star was also chosen for the first spectrographic image, in 1872. amateur astronomer Henry Draper was the first to break down Vega's light to reveal the various elements that make up the star.

 Vega in recent years

-Vega rose to prominence in popular culture in the late 1990s after Carl Sagan's book Contact was adapted into a Hollywood movie.
-Starring Jodie Foster, the story followed an astronomer working for the Search for Extraterrestrial Intelligence (SETI) who discovers a signal appearing to emanate from Vega.
+Vega rose to prominence in popular culture in the late 1990s after Carl Sagan's novel "Contact" (1985, Simon & Schuster) was adapted into a Hollywood movie.
+Starring Jodie Foster, the movie followed an astronomer working on the search for extraterrestrial intelligence (SETI) who discovers a signal appearing to emanate from Vega.

-Telescopic observations in 2006 revealed Vega is whipping around so quickly that its poles are several thousand degrees warmer than the equator.
-The star, which rotates every 12.5 hours, is at 90 percent of its critical rotation speed, or the velocity at which it would tear itself apart.
+Telescopic observations in 2006 revealed that Vega is whipping around so quickly that its poles are several thousand degrees warmer than its equator.
+The star, which rotates every 12.5 hours, is at 90 percent of its critical rotation speed, or the velocity at which the object would tear itself apart.

-In early 2013, astronomers announced they had discovered an asteroid belt surrounding Vega – possibly pointing to planets within the rocks' midst.
-The layout (which was similar to findings near the star Fomalhaut) suggests there are two areas: icy asteroids in the outer area, and warmer space rocks closer to the star.
+In early 2013, astronomers announced that they had discovered an asteroid belt surrounding Vega, suggesting the possibility of planets within the rocks' midst.
+The layout (which resembled that found near the star Fomalhaut) suggests that there are two areas: an outer region with icy asteroids and a region closer to the star, where warmer space rocks reside.